TALNT - executive search made easy

 Analysing TALNT's biggest competitors revealed that the companies biggest competitors typically focused on a specific key need, whether it was people moves, business hierarchy or in-depth profiles.
-Interestingly, some of these differences were brought up by participants during my user interviews later on, showing a need for a more comprehensive digital solution.
+Interestingly, some of these differences were brought up by participants during my user interviews showing a need for a more comprehensive digital solution.
+Hedge Fund Alert was a major influence because of the simplicity of the design, messaging on the platform.

 “How do you use TALNT?”
 To understand this question, I conducted several interviews via phone and video call to learn about: Processes and resources that experienced users to help them in their daily workflow.
 Concerns or barriers that are preventing other users from becoming more involved.